vmakar9/Memory_Vault/readme.md

-To start application write npm run start:backend in the terminal and wait for this messages  Connected to PostgreSQL Server is running on port 3001
+To start application write npm run star in the terminal and wait for and wait for the localhost:3000 page is opened